m-nash/typespec/packages/http-client-csharp/generator/docs/Efv2.md

 # Solution to explore

 The main gap we have when considering the goals [here](https://loop.cloud.microsoft/p/eyJ1IjoiaHR0cHM6Ly9taWNyb3NvZnQuc2hhcmVwb2ludC5jb20vc2l0ZXMvNGI4Y2Q1NmItNmQ0MC00YWIzLWJlYTUtMTc0NGQ0ZDczY2RmP25hdj1jejBsTWtaemFYUmxjeVV5UmpSaU9HTmtOVFppTFRaa05EQXROR0ZpTXkxaVpXRTFMVEUzTkRSa05HUTNNMk5rWmlaa1BXSWxNakZ2Y1dWcE5VTmtVMm93VTBKb01VSnVMVkZRVGpKeFN6QllWbkJQYVdGR1VHaHpaMUJVYUVkU1RuUnZORE5qTTFKTE1VMDVVWEEwVDFaeFpsVjNiMlZwSm1ZOU1ERlZVVmRGV1ZCTlFVSlRTRmRRVFVKRFJGSkZNbE5TTTBGWVFWY3lRVFpDVlNaalBTVXlSaVpoUFV4dmIzQkJjSEFtY0QwbE5EQm1iSFZwWkhnbE1rWnNiMjl3TFhCaFoyVXRZMjl1ZEdGcGJtVnlKbmc5SlRkQ0pUSXlkeVV5TWlVelFTVXlNbFF3VWxSVlNIaDBZVmRPZVdJelRuWmFibEYxWXpKb2FHTnRWbmRpTW14MVpFTTFhbUl5TVRoWmFVWjJZMWRXY0U1VlRtdFZNbTkzVlRCS2IwMVZTblZNVmtaUlZHcEtlRk42UWxsV2JrSlFZVmRHUjFWSGFIcGFNVUpWWVVWa1UxUnVVblpPUkU1cVRURktURTFWTURWVldFRXdWREZhZUZwc1ZqTmlNbFp3WmtSQmVGWldSbGhTVm14UlZGVmFTVlF4WkVST1JYaFlWbXh2TVZGVmJFWldlbVJOVXpCMFQxSkZPVTlVZWtrbE0wUWxNaklsTWtNbE1qSnBKVEl5SlROQkpUSXlZV1UxWVRCbU9UTXRPRGhtTlMwMFpXVmhMV0ZpTkRrdE16bGtPV1ZrTkdRNE5UQmpKVEl5SlRkRSJ9?ct=1728577817115&&LOF=1) is that a customer who learns how to extend or compose their customizations in one language would not be able to directly apply those learnings to doing the same task in another language.
-Ensuring that all emitters produce alloy components and utilize EFv2 to emit those into code files will allow us provide this consistency across languages.
+Ensuring that all emitters produce alloy components and utilize EFv2 to emit those into code files will allow us to provide this consistency across languages.

 The main challenge for non javascript languages is we rely heavily on language specific tools and re-writing those tools in javascript would introduce a significant implementation and maintenance cost.